daptablade/docs/mynewbook/Tutorials/Simple component analysis.md

 ### The Run Log

-Select `View Log` in the workspace interface to view a summary of the Run as a nested JSON text object as shown below.
+Select `View Log` in the interface controls to view a summary of the Run as a nested JSON text object as shown below.

 The 'time' entry corresponds to the time the Run Log file was generated, while the time stamps in the messages that appear in the 'run_output' and 'paraboloid' relate to the paraboloid compute function execution time.
 The inputs and outputs of the paraboloid component are available under the corresponding 'paraboloid' entries.